paolocappelletti/eon-cmd-tools/README.md

-  node info                      => display node information wallet keys|allPublicKeys      => list all public keys of the node wallet balance                 => list balance on the node wallet
+  node info                      => display node information wallet keys|allPublicKeys      => list all public keys of the node wallet balance                 => list balance on the node wallet mc best                        => shows the most recent mainchain block reference included in the sidechain mc genesis                     => shows info about the mainchain block containing the transaction that created this sidechain
 ```